 Did You Know?

-At the conclusion of the story, during Dr. Watson's epilogue, you can see modern vehicle traffic passing on the road in the background behind the manor house in the upper left hand corner.
+At the conclusion of the story, during Dr. Watson's epilogue, modern vehicle traffic is passing on the road in the background behind the manor house in the upper left hand corner.
 See more

 Elsie, what's the matter?
 Elsie!

 There are Paget drawings from the story during the credits.
 See more